 Also, the following are introductory posts for learning more about PBH, and there are some good interviews with Lori Pickert about how to start with young children.

 You can find links to my boys’ individual projects and how we support each one on Our Projects page.

-Interview with Lori Pickert: Getting Started with Project-based homeschooling for Younger Children, Part 3 – This post has a Question and Answer with Lori Pickert in the comments area for YOUR questions.
-Check out the good questions that have already been asked.
+Interview with Lori Pickert: Getting Started with Project-based homeschooling for Younger Children, Part 3 – This post had a Question and Answer with Lori Pickert in the comments area.
+Check out the good questions that were asked.

 I hope you’ll follow along with us on this journey!
 Thank you!
 Don’t hesitate to e-mail me with your questions: shellipabis (at) gmail (dot) com.